Home » About » CHSOS Application Notes » CHSOS Application note # 2: FTIR Diffuse Reflectance. Pigments Checker Database

 FTIR Spectroscopy Examination of Art

 We perform molecular analysis using an Agilent 4300 Handheld FTIR spectrometer.
 This system enables direct, non-invasive analysis of artworks and archaeological objects on their surfaces, without any damage or sampling.
-The technique, known as FTIR Diffuse Reflectance Spectroscopy, requires a specialized probe.
+The technique, known as FTIR Diffuse Reflectance Spectroscopy, is a powerful tool for FTIR Spectroscopy for Art Examination, providing valuable information on the molecular composition of cultural heritage materials.
+The method requires a specialized diffuse reflectance probe for in situ measurements.

-This method differs significantly from standard FTIR spectroscopy and can produce very different results.
+This method differs significantly from standard FTIR spectroscopy for Art Examination and can produce very different results.
 Therefore, researchers must develop new spectral databases for historical pigments and other materials used in art and archaeology.

 Standard FTIR spectroscopy has been widely used in this field [1].
 Its spectra are relatively easy to interpret since the IR radiation is either absorbed or transmitted.
 In contrast, FTIR Diffuse Reflectance involves additional scattering, which makes interpretation more complex.
 Scattering can vary significantly—even between samples of the same material [2]—leading to spectra that differ from those in standard databases.